On Rellich-type asymptotics for eigenfunctions on rank one symmetric spaces of noncompact type: Introduction and main results

+\item Related weak \(L^{p}\)-estimates for eigenfunctions on the full space were obtained in Kumar--Ray--Sarkar~\cite[Proposition~3.1.1]{KRS}.
+Their approach relies on mean value type arguments (see \cite{H2}), which do not appear to extend to the exterior domain \(\Omega\), making the present setting more delicate.

+\item For comparison with the \(L^{p}\) Rellich-type uniqueness result (Theorem \ref{rel-main-thm}), observe that when \(\lambda\) lies in the interior of the \(p\)-strip (i.e., the interior of the \(L^{p}\)-spectrum), there are no nontrivial eigenfunctions even in weak \(L^{p}\). \end{enumerate} \end{rem}

 Next, we turn to the latter part of this article, where we record some interesting phenomena exhibited by eigenfunctions in domains containing a cavity.
-Setting aside the feature of the $L^p$ spectrum discussed above, Theorem~\ref{rel-main-thm} may be viewed as a standalone result describing the admissible size estimates of eigenfunctions in~$\Omega$ in terms of their $L^p$ norms.
+Setting aside the feature of the $L^p$ spectrum discussed above, Theorems~\ref{rel-main-thm}, and \ref{rel-rss-weak-lp} may be viewed as standalone results describing the admissible size estimates of eigenfunctions in~$\Omega$ in terms of their $L^p$ and weak $L^p$ norms.
 There are, nevertheless, several well-known results in the literature that characterize eigenfunctions of~$\Delta_X$ in $X$ satisfying various size estimates as Poisson transforms of suitable boundary data---for instance, functions belonging to appropriate Lebesgue classes or finite measures---on the boundary $K/M$ of~$X$.
 In what follows, we focus on two such results involving Hardy-type norm estimates, which we now state. \begin{thm}[\cite{BOS,Bou-Sami,Ion-Pois-1,KRS}] Let $\lambda\in \mathbb{C}$, and $u\in C^\infty(X)$ be such that $\Delta_Xu+(\lambda^2+\rho^2)u=0$ in $X.$ \begin{enumerate} \item Let $\Im(\lambda)<0$ or $\lambda=0$, and $1<p\leq \infty.$ Then there exists $F\in L^p(K/M)$ such that $u=\mathcal{P}_\la F$ if and only if

 If $p=1$, then $u=\mathcal{P}_{\la}\mu$ for some signed measure $\mu$ on $K/M.$ \item Let $\Im(\lambda)=0$ with $\lambda\neq 0$, and $1\leq p\leq \infty.$ Then there exists $F\in L^p(K/M)$ such that $u=\mathcal{P}_{\la}F$ if and only if